ravi688/SKVMOIP/README.md

 There are many options available in the market for KVM over IP, however most of them are either made for a corporate or very expensive for individuals - and still not scalable enough.
 Many people have built cheap solutions such as PiKVM and TinyPilot - but I still find them expensive given that they can only support one machine and one would need to spend more money to replicate over multiple machines.

-Therefore, I started this project to invent a Scalable KVM Over IP software suite we can be installed on cheap hardware modules and on a client computer.
+Therefore, I started this project to invent a Scalable KVM Over IP software suite which can be installed on cheap hardware modules and on a client computer.
 This KVMK Over IP is scalable to any size because it uses ethernet wiring to communicate with the computers/servers with only one Encoder Server; hence no need to replicate the "pricy" hardware for each machine to be managed.

 ![image](https://github.com/ravi688/SKVMOIP/assets/67525292/d246b7cc-0b23-474b-8a22-5f4ae3b16c89)